DanielAmes/DanielAmes.github.io/_posts/2024-12-30-monte-carlo.md

 These are the estimates of inferential quantities of interest (standard errors, confidence intervals, etc.) obtained by exhaustively evaluating a statistic (function of a sample) across all possible samples of a certain size from the empirical distribution.

-As the sample size increases, however, such an exhaustive approach becomes computationally infeasible: the number of bootstrap samples to be evaluated for an original sample size of $n$ is $\binom{2n-1}{n}$[^2], which asymptotically is $4^n / \sqrt{n\pi}$.
+As the sample size increases, however, such an exhaustive approach becomes computationally infeasible: the number of bootstrap samples to be evaluated for an original sample size of $n$ is $\binom{2n-1}{n}$, which asymptotically is $4^n / \sqrt{n\pi}$.[^2]

-We overcome this obstacle by the application of Monte Carlo methods to the empirical distribution.
+We overcome this computational constraint by the application of Monte Carlo methods to the empirical distribution.

 ## Review of Monte Carlo Simulation and Estimation